joehahn/spark-one-off/README.md

 - The following presumes that all other confidential info (ssh and aws keys etc) is stored locally on your laptop in the private folder and not pushed to this github repo.
-Your AWS access keys should be stored in file private/accessKeys.csv
+Your AWS access keys should be stored in file private/accessKeys.csv and should not contain any special +/ characters.

 - Anaconda python and aws-cli are installed and configured on your laptop per Notes #1, below.